Luciferau/libevent_notes/Reactor pattern.md

-The reactor sofftware design pattern is an event handing strategy that can respond to many potential service requests concurrently
+The reactor sofftware design pattern is an event handing strategy that can respond to many potential service requests concurrently.